-If you are monitoring your blood pressure and heart rate regularly, it is important to know what your normal measurements should be.
+If you are monitoring your blood pressure and heart rate regularly, it’s important to know what your normal measurements should be.
 Heart failure medicines will usually serve to lower blood pressure and reduce heart rate.
-You will then be able to keep a record of your measurements and tell your doctor if you notice any major changes.
+You will then be able to keep a record of your values and tell your doctor if you notice any major changes.

-Air travel is usually not a problem for people with heart failure.
+Air travel isn’t usually a problem for people with heart failure.
 However, your symptoms should be stable before you travel.
 If you have a device, you should mention it at security controls because it may be detected by the security alarms.

 When should I have my next flu/pneumonia vaccination?

-Your doctor will be able to advise you as to whether or not you require a flu and/or pneumonia vaccination and how frequently.
+Your doctor will be able to advise you on whether you require a flu and/or pneumonia vaccination, and how frequently.

 What should I do if I think my heart failure is getting worse and I have increasing symptoms?